Grokzen/redis-py-cluster/docs/upgrading.rst

 To use less strict cluster slots discovery you can add the following config to your redis-server config file "cluster-require-full-coverage=no" and this client will honour that setting and not fail if not all slots is covered.

 A bug was fixed in 'sdiffstore', if you are using this, verify that your code still works as expected.

+Class RedisClusterMgt is now deprecated and will be removed in next release in favor of all cluster commands implemented in the client in this release.